-Except for the creation of the 'A' conditional capital and the 'B' conditional capital referred to above, during the three-year period preceding the period ended 31 March 2022, there were no changes to the Company's capital structure.
-For movements in the reserve for treasury shares, please see the description in the section 'Share buy-back programmes' and the details in note 31 (for note 31 see page 118 of this report).
+Except for the creation of the 'A' conditional capital and the 'B' conditional capital referred to above, during the three-year period preceding the period ended 31 March 2023, there were no changes to the Company's capital structure.
+For movements in the reserve for treasury shares, please see the description in the section 'Share repurchases and shares held in treasury' and the details in note 29 (for note 29 see page 116 of this report).

-Shares, warrants, depository receipts and warrant receipts Shares
+Shares, warrants, depository receipts and warrant receipts Shares traded on both exchanges under the ISIN CH0210483332 and the symbol CFR.